 (5) Use this button to view the raw log messages matching your search.

-(6) Use these fields to graph data from a specific server or log file.
-You can use * as a wildcard at the beginning or end (but not the middle) of a name.
+(6) Use these fields to search a specific server or log file.
+You can use a single * as a wildcard anywhere in the name.

 (7) This area lists the fields Scalyr's parser has found in the log messages matching your search.
 By default, it shows the most common fields, limited to the number that will fit in your window ("Top Fields").
 Click the dropdown and switch to "All Fields" to view all fields; then use the Prev/Next buttons to navigate through the alphabetical list.
 The number next to each field indicates how many distinct values appear in that field.
 (If there are more than a few hundred distinct values, the number shown will be an estimate.)